rancher/rancher-docs/versioned_docs/version-2.6/integrations-in-rancher/logging/custom-resource-configuration/flows-and-clusterflows.md

 You can define one or more filters within a `Flow`.
 Filters can perform various actions on the logs, for example, add additional data, transform the logs, or parse values from the records.
 The filters in the `Flow` are applied in the order in the definition.

-For a list of filters supported by the Banzai Cloud Logging operator, see [this page.](https://kube-logging.github.io/docs/configuration/plugins/filters/)
+For a list of filters supported by the Logging operator, see [this page.](https://kube-logging.github.io/docs/configuration/plugins/filters/)

 Filters need to be configured in YAML.